The Future of Wearable Technology in Healthcare

 Chronic Disease Management

-Wearables provide continuous monitoring for conditions like diabetes, hypertension, and heart disease.
-Instead of relying on periodic checkups, providers get real-time updates, allowing them to intervene early and avoid complications.
+Wearables enable continuous monitoring for conditions such as diabetes, hypertension, and heart disease.
+Instead of relying on periodic checkups, providers receive real-time updates, enabling them to intervene early and prevent complications.
 For patients, it means better control and peace of mind.

 Demand for Home-Based and Remote Care